MananVyas01/go-file-organizer/README.md

 - 🎯 **CLI Overrides**: Quick extension mapping changes via command line
 - 📊 **Summary Reports**: See what was organized at a glance
 - 📈 **Progress Tracking**: Optional progress bar for large operations
+- 👀 **Watch Mode**: Automatically organize new files as they appear in the directory

 ## 🚀 Quick Start